The Audit Process

 by the Board of Trustees, the Commissioner and the Institutional Executive Officer.

-of the unit, research applicable polices and procedures and any state/federal laws
+of the unit, research applicable policies and procedures and any state/federal laws

 and regulations.
 Once an objective and scope of the audit are determined an audit